MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/using-externally-hosted-games-servers-with-playfab.md

 This is particularly handy for games with large user populations, where you want to give **Players** the ability to search for games running their favorite maps, or where there are server options running that they particularly like (as well as letting them avoid the ones they hate).

-As you can see in our [Registering the Server](#registering-the-server) example, you can set these tags up in the call to **RegisterGame**, but you can update them at any time using the [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) call.
+As you can see in our [Registering the server](#registering-the-server) example, you can set these tags up in the call to **RegisterGame**, and update them at any time using the [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) call.

 We do recommend using tags judiciously, and providing for a back-off search (less restrictive) after a short period, as the more options you provide to focus a search, the more you *bucketize* your user base.
 A popular set of tags might still get plenty of traffic, but an unpopular tag might not, meaning your **Players** could have a poor experience as they sit and wait on a game to open up with their preferred settings.

 Next, if you need to be able to close a game session to matchmaking despite technically having slots available, make sure to use [SetGameServerInstanceState](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancestate).
 Servers normally start in the **Open** state, but you can set them to **Closed** whenever you need to.
 Say, for instance, a team game where you need to disallow join-in-progress to prevent cheating.

 Finally, for **Titles** using [GetCurrentGames](xref:titleid.playfabapi.com.client.matchmaking.getcurrentgames), it's worth noting that we now return custom data for servers, so that you can use that to provide additional information to the **Client** in determining which server is best for the **Player**.
 You can set that custom data via [SetGameServerInstanceData](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancedata).
 Since both the **server custom data** and **Tags** are returned, you’ve got plenty of space to work with for any information you want to pass on to the client.

-For clarity, here’s a diagram detailing the logic flow between **PlayFab**, your **custom game servers**, and the **Client**.
+For clarity, here’s a diagram detailing the logic flow between **PlayFab**, your **Custom Game Servers**, and the **Client**.

 ![External Game Server-Client-MatchMaker Logic diagram](media/tutorials/external-game-server-client-matchmaker-logic-diagram.png)

-## Best Practices
+## Best practices

 Finally, a few pieces of advice for those who haven’t worked extensively with server hosting: